panbachi/wordclock/README.md

 ## Mode = Degree

 ### Set degree
-Not it is possible to display degree values for temperatures.
+It's possible to display degree values for temperatures.
 The values could be send for example by a home automation software.

 #### API example
 `http://[YOUR_WEMOS_IP]/?mode=degree&degree=27`